hmirchev/coding-challenge/Readme.md

 Methods to operate on users were not required, but I did a small set of them for completion's sake

-I modeled the **User** entity with an _email_, _password_, _display name_, _time zone_ and _phone_.
-I assumed the bookings happen over the phone, but skype/twitter/facebook handles would have been just as easy.

 * **_/stylists_** package

 I modeled the status of a stylist as Enums according to the state machine in the coding task description.
- Inheritance here didn't make much sense to me.

 * **_/reservedtime_** package

-I consider sick leaves, vacations and calls as reserved(booked) time for the stylists.
+I consider sick leaves, vacations and appointments for calls as reserved(booked) time for the stylists.

 Therefore I modeled all three to inherit from a common supper class with a JPA/Hibernate inheritance strategy of _SINGLE_TABLE_.
 I wanted to be able to polymorphicly query for all reserved time spaces, to display the